 - Add liquid to the flour mixture, and stir until evenly moistened.

-- Divide the batter among the cups of the prepared pan.
-They'll be full almost to the top.
+- Divide the batter among the tins of the prepared pan.
+The cups on the muffin tin will be almost filled to the top.

-- You can use grated sweet potato or butternut squash in place of grated carrots, but you may need to add 1-2 teaspoons of water because the carrots are juicier.
+- You can use grated sweet potato or butternut squash in place of grated carrots.
+Be sure to add 1 to 2 teaspoons of water to the batter if using these ingredients.

 - If using a muffin tin with extra large cups, bake for 25-28 minutes.